pittcsc/Documents/Constitution.md

 ### President

 The President is the chief representative and leader of Pitt CSC.
 The President will work to foster community and respect among Pitt CSC members, and coordinate with other members of the Executive Board in fulfillment of their roles.
+He or she is responsible for keeping all officers on task, and ensuring successful management of Pitt CSC.
+The President will also preside over all meetings of Pitt CSC.

 ### Vice President

-The Vice President is responsible for executing Executive Board initiatives to improve and innovate the overall quality and efficiency of Pitt CSC.
+The Vice President is responsible for executing executive board initiatives to improve and innovate the overall quality and efficiency of Pitt CSC.
 The Vice President will also coordinate with other members of the Executive Board in fulfillment of their roles.
+The Vice President will preside over any meeting in which the President is not present.

 ### Business Manager

 The Business Manager is responsible for Pitt CSC finances and maintenance of Pitt CSC records.
 The Business Manager will also be the main point of contact for the University of Pittsburgh Student Organization Resource Center.
-He or she will work to acquire sponsors for Pitt CSC, maintain records of attendance, etc.
+He or she will work to acquire sponsors for Pitt CSC, maintain records of attendance, run surveys of the membership as requested by the executive board, maintain a functioning website for Pitt CSC, etc.

 ### Event Coordinator

 The Event Coordinator is responsible for supervising activities run by Pitt CSC.
-He or she will organize events including but not limited to general body meetings, group projects, hackathons, events within the Pittsburgh community, etc.
+He or she will organize events including but not limited to general body meetings, group projects, hackathons, events within the Pittsburgh community, etc. He or she will be in charge of designing promotional materials for Pitt CSC events, finalizing details for events with external groups, etc.

 ### Media Coordinator

-The Media Coordinator is responsible for managing all Pitt CSC social media accounts.
+The Media Coordinator is responsible for managing all Pitt CSC social media accounts and email.
 He or she will design posts for Pitt CSC social media, and will attend all Pitt CSC events, taking photos, videos, and any testimony he or she deems helpful for creating effective social media posts.

 ### Outreach Coordinator

-The Outreach Coordinator is repsonsible for representing Pitt CSC to outside organizations.
-He or she will coordinate with organizations on behalf of Pitt CSC with regards to planning events, seeking sponsorships and community partnerships, etc.
+The Outreach Coordinator is repsonsible for representing Pitt CSC to outside organizations under the direction of the President.
+He or she will work with external groups to plan events, seek sponsorships and community partnerships, etc. He or she will also be responsible for planning and running recruitment through activities such as student activities fairs, speaking at classes and Pathfinder tours, tabling, etc.

+### Lord Protector

+The Lord Protector is an honorary position automatically designated to the most senior previous officer of Pitt CSC still in undergraduate studies, or whomever the most senior previous officer should choose to appoint to the role.

 ## XIV) Election of Officers